 I’ve hiked most of the trails in Wicklow Mountains National Park.
 Glendalough is a fantastic starting point for a number of walking routes in the valley at all levels of difficulty.

 Glendalough loop walk in Wicklow Mountains.

-From the Glendalough Upper Lake Car Park there are number of marked trails, which start from half an hour walks up to 10 km full loop.
-Remember that weather conditions may be slightly different (or even very different) than from the starting point.
-We experienced heavy rain along most of the track.
-The other day the wind was much stronger in WIcklow Mountains than outside the park, so don’t ever ignore mountains.
-Keep in mind to wear warm clothes, raincoat and good hiking shoes.
-The walk offers amazing view points along the road.
+From the Glendalough Upper Lake Car Park there are number of marked trails, which start from half an hour walks up to the 10 km full loop.
+Remember that weather conditions may be slightly different (or even very different) from the starting point.
+I experienced heavy rain and wind while hiking the full loop.
+Keep in mind to wear warm clothes, rain and windproof coat and good hiking shoes.

 If you are considering hiking the highest peak in Wicklow Mountains – Lugnaquilla, here is some good advice (I’ve done it in tough winter conditions and mild spring): https://freestyletraveling.com/lugnaquilla-highest-mountain-in-wicklow/